araobp/blender-3d/smoke/README.md

 https://user-images.githubusercontent.com/11053654/212447813-d510b53f-d234-4f7d-a74d-0f26580014a6.mp4

-The free smoke video is from the following site: https://www.videezy.com/free-video/smoke
+The free smoke video embedded in the scene is from the following site: https://www.videezy.com/free-video/smoke

 Reference: